johnfedoruk/bangular/aio/content/guide/component-styles.md

 # Component Styles

-Angular applications are styled with standard CSS.
-That means you can apply everything you know about CSS stylesheets, selectors, rules, and media queries directly to Angular applications.
+Bangular applications are styled with standard CSS.
+That means you can apply everything you know about CSS stylesheets, selectors, rules, and media queries directly to Bangular applications.

-Additionally, Angular can bundle *component styles* with components, enabling a more modular design than regular stylesheets.
+Additionally, Bangular can bundle *component styles* with components, enabling a more modular design than regular stylesheets.

 This page describes how to load and apply these component styles.